-3 Results
+4 Results

-A total of 243 wrinkle ridges, 137 lobate scarps, and 148 unidentified structures, with a total length of \sim 10,991 km, were mapped in this study (Fig. 3).
-The length of individual segments ranges from \sim 1 km to \sim 175 km, with a mean length of \sim 21 km.
+A total of 242 wrinkle ridges, 137 lobate scarps, and 148 unidentified structures, with a total length of ~10,991 km, were mapped in this study (Fig. 3).
+The length of individual segments ranges from ~1 km to ~175 km, with a mean length of ~21 km.
+The mapped wrinkle ridges have a total length of ~7,852 km and range from ~3.7 km to ~175 km.
+The wrinkle ridge mean length is 32.8 km.
+Lobate scarps have a total length of ~946.4 km with a minimum length of ~1 km and a maximum length of ~58.5 km.
+The lobate scarp mean length is ~7 km.

 The differences in the appearance of the ridge segments allow distinguishing four different classes.
-These classes are crisp, degraded, advanced degraded, and heavily degraded (similar to Williams et al., 2019).
+These classes are crisp, moderately degraded, advanced degraded, and heavily degraded.
 They differ from one another in their erosional state, general structure, surface texture, crosscut relationships, and small graben occurrence.
 However, transitions between the different degradation classes are gradual.
 A total of 846 segments of contractional tectonic features were mapped of which 658 segments were classified (Fig. 4).
 Their appearances and occurrences are described in the following.

-A total of 49 segments with a cumulative length of ~451 km were classified as crisp.
+A total of 49 segments with a cumulative length of ~451 km and an average length of ~9.2 km were classified as crisp (Fig. 5).
 Consequently, they represent 5.1% of the total mapped length.
-All of them occur scattered within the mare and are often close to degraded features (Fig. 4).
-In general, they have a NE - ENE orientation.
+Crisp features consist of wrinkle ridges and lobate scarps.
+All of them occur scattered within Mare Tranquillitatis and are often close to moderately degraded features (Fig. 4).
+In general, they have a NW - WNW orientation.
 Crisp features have sharp edges, and steep slopes on a small scale (< 100 m; Fig. 5).
 They are generally relatively small structures in terms of length and width and have a winding and lobate appearance.
 They often braid and cross each other along strike.
 The crisp wrinkle ridges often resemble a lobate scarp morphology, with a simple asymmetrical profile and, in some cases, a seemingly missing broad arch.
 Often smaller surface-breaking tectonic features occur in their vicinity.
 Crisp features, generally, crosscut small craters (Fig. 5c; < 50 - 100 m diameter) and wrinkle ridges often appear to be surface breaking when they crosscut craters.
 Clusters of small (width < 50 m) crisp appearing graben and troughs are present on top of and in the close vicinity of crisp features (Fig. 5).
 Generally, the graben are located at the hanging wall and are oriented perpendicular and parallel to the latter.
 Small boulder patches are visible occasionally (Fig. 5b).

-About 100 segments were classified as degraded.
-They have a total length of \sim 780 km, which makes up 8.9% of the total mapped length.
-On average, they generally show a NE orientation.
+About 100 segments were classified as moderately degraded (Fig. 6).
+They have a total length of $\sim$ 780 km, which makes up 8.9% of the total mapped length.
+On average, they have a $\sim$ 7.8 km length and generally show a NW orientation.
+Moderately degraded features are comprised of lobate scarps and wrinkle ridges.
 The structures are similar in size to the crisp segments, but the edges can be more indistinct than crisp features.
 In general, they have a winding and lobe-like morphology, and they often braid and cross each other.
 Only a few small craters superimpose the segments.
 They typically crosscut several craters along their length, which mostly have diameters of larger than 100 m (Fig. 6).
 Small graben are generally not associated with these structures.
-They occur throughout the mare and can be spatially associated with crisp, advanced, and heavily degraded features.
+They occur throughout Mare Tranquillitatis and can be spatially associated with crisp, advanced, and heavily degraded features.